masasam/dotfiles/README.md

     make init

-### With Makefile, you will be able to recover your usual environment in 1hour
+### With Makefile, you will be able to recover your usual environment in 1 hour

 ![make](https://raw.githubusercontent.com/masasam/image/image/make.png)